VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

    histogram requires a user to define ranges (`buckets`) statically.
 2. [VictoriaMetrics histogram](https://valyala.medium.com/improving-histogram-usability-for-prometheus-and-grafana-bc7e5df0e350)
    supported by [VictoriaMetrics/metrics](https://github.com/VictoriaMetrics/metrics) instrumentation library.
-   Victoriametrics histogram automatically adjusts buckets, so users don't need to think about them.
+   Victoriametrics histogram automatically handles bucket boundaries, so users don't need to think about them.

 Histograms aren't trivial to learn and use.
 We recommend reading the following articles before you start: